5sWind/bgmchain/p2p/simulations/README.md

-The events have a "control" flag which when set indicates that the event is the outcome of a controlled simulation action (e.g. creating a node or explicitly connecting two nodes together).
+The events have a "control" flag which when set indicates that the event is the outcome of a controlled simulation action (e.g. creating a node or explicitly connecting two nodes togbgmchain).

-This is in contrast to a non-control event, otherwise called a "live" event, which is the outcome of something happening in the network as a result of a control event (e.g. a node actually started up or a connection was actually established between two nodes).
+This is in contrast to a non-control event, otherwise called a "live" event, which is the outcome of sombgming happening in the network as a result of a control event (e.g. a node actually started up or a connection was actually established between two nodes).